 Yes this article is a biased opinion.
 But please don’t pretend that the opinion of someone who works in the transportation industry doesn’t matter.

 Uber has won public opinion and the average person thinks Halifax should also have Uber.
-I’m not sure why, it’s not like there isn’t an abundance of evidence that this is simply not a good idea.
-For example, Uber accumulated 4,479 one-star reviews from US users in the iOS App Store
+Despite, an abundance of evidence that this Uber brings many of

 Uber is nothing but an app that takes on the role of being a taxi service.
 The company behind the app has managed to circumvent or change city bylaws and regulations in many cities to undermine the market with cheaper fares.
 Regulations that are in place in order to protect the public.
 The evidence shows that companies like Uber and Air BnB are terrible for the economy.

 Uber is an app company that exploits casual amateur drivers for the benefit of Uber – not the public.

 If the reason for wanting Uber in Halifax is public safety…

 - What sense does it make to have an abundance of amateur drivers with relatively less driving experience than professionals to serve the public?

 - What sense does it make to allow an app company who has time and time again has fought stronger background checks allowed criminals to work on their platform without proper background checks?

 - What sense does it make to toss aside the current criminal police checks that our current regulation system enforces?

 - What sense does it make to turn a blind eye to the many cites and countries that have banned uber because they are a risk to public safety?